trunk-io/docs/check/configuration/supported/pylint.md

 ---
-description: Pylint
+description: Learn about Pylint, the versatile Python linter for error detection, code smell elimination, and PEP 8 enforcement.
 ---

-# Pylint

-Pylint is a linter for Python.
+**Pylint** is a linter for Python.

 You can enable the Pylint plugin with